-An estimated percentage of the light pollution at the Sky View location appears on this button.
-Touching this will take you to the Light Pollution tab on the Menu Interface (Night Sky+feature).
+An estimated percentage of the light pollution at the Sky View location appears in the lower right corner.
+Touching this will take you to the Light Pollution tab on the Menu Interface (Premium feature).

 Sky Objects

 Touching many objects, such as planets and bright stars, in Sky View will display a link which will take you to a screen of additional information on the object (based on data from wikipedia.org).
 Buttons at the bottom allow you to access additional features.
 There are